kuzzleio/documentation-old/src/guide/essentials/persisted.md

 ## Mappings

-Kuzzle Backend uses Elasticsearch as a persistent document store, which uses mappings to assign a type to a document field.
+Kuzzle uses Elasticsearch as a persistent document store, which uses mappings to assign a type to a document field.
 These mappings are attached to a `collection` (aka `type` in Elasticsearch terminology) and are automatically inferred from input documents if no mappings are preconfigured.

-If you want to control how Kuzzle Backend interprets your documents, we recommend that you configure your own mappings using our mappings creation endpoint.
+If you want to control how Kuzzle interprets your documents, we recommend that you configure your own mappings using our mappings creation endpoint.

 Create a mapping by sending a `PUT` request to the `http://localhost:7512/<index name>/<collection name>/_mapping` and setting the mapping in the request body.